StaggeringlyPurple/Beastly-Buggers/Items.md

 A **Scorpion Whip** is a new combat weapon crafted with a Stick, String, and a Scorpion Projectile Barb.
 It has the attack damage of a Diamond Sword and the attack speed of a Netherite Axe, but can reach entities from up to ten blocks away and pulls them towards you, great for preventing enemies from fleeing.

 **Homing Arrows** are exactly what they sound like.
 You shoot it out of a Bow or Crossbow, and it locates nearby hostile entities and players (not including the shooter) and steers itself towards them.
-Craft them like an arrow but with a Buzzblade Stinger Barb instead of Flint and a Buzzblade Wing instead of a Feather
+Craft them like an arrow but with a Buzzblade Stinger Barb instead of Flint and a Buzzblade Wing instead of a Feather.  [_name now changed to **Buzzblade Arrow**_]

 **Juicy Bug Meat** is a new food item.
 It is dropped by the mojority of the new mobs, and restores a single hunger point (half a drumstick icon) and practically no saturation.
 It also gives you nausea.